Reverse graffiti: Origins

 The first large-scale reverse graffiti art piece was made by Alexandre Orion in 2006.
 The intervention was called Ossario (ossuary) and was over 1000 feet long.
 The municipality of São Paulo washed it away on July 26.

 Environmental effects

 Reverse graffiti is a subtractive process, most often 'cleaning' dirt and pollution from public areas to leave behind messages and/or art pieces.
 The process has also been linked to the term 'reverse-pollution' literally describes the process of undoing or cleaning pollution caused by human interaction.

-Artists like Moose and Jim Bowes of GreenGraffiti make sure to keep sustainability at the forefront of their work.

 It is estimated that one 55-inch square requires 4-5 gallons of water to create an impression; this is around thirty times less than is needed to produce a paper poster of comparable size.
-GreenGraffiti also adopted a program where they match every liter used in reverse graffiti with a liter of clean drinking water to a drought-stricken region.

 Process

 There are a few different ways to approach reverse graffiti.

 It most often starts with a stencil created by the artist.
 Stencils are made of plastic, steel, aluminum, and/or wood.
 Stencil designs can be laser cut or cut by hand.

 Artists use power washers, rags, and even toothbrushes.
 Power washers are the most common technique used among commissioned artists as they are the fastest and most efficient choice to cover large areas.
 Rags and small brushes can be used to wipe away dust (often on cars or windows) or other lightly dirty surfaces.
 In some videos, artists can be seen using toothbrushes and concrete cleaner to scrub out smaller messages or pictures.